mccormick-wooden/glade/README.md

 ## What is this?

 Glade is a 3D, 3rd person, hack n' slash video game built in Unity for Windows and MacOS!
+[Check out the trailer!](https://www.youtube.com/watch?v=kh6KTAF7tVc)

 ## [Latest Release](https://github.com/mccormick-wooden/glade/releases/tag/latest)